emlab-solutions/pyemaps/README.md

 >**pyemaps** : top level python module, containing many submodules designed for electron microscope simulations

->**crystal** : crystal data module, classes and methods loading crystal data from various sources
+>**Crystal** : crystal data module, classes and methods loading crystal data from various sources.

->**dif** : kinematic Diffraction module and libraries, generating diffraction patterns based on the crystal data and microscope and sample control parameters.
+>**DP** : kinematic diffraction python class, its methods includes ones generating diffraction patterns based on the crystal data and microscope and sample control parameters.

-The above python modules and libraries are based on propietory Fortran applications released as backend of [cloudEMAPS2.0](https://emaps.emlabsolutions.com).
+The above python modules and libraries are based on the propietory Fortran applications released as backend of [cloudEMAPS2.0](https://emaps.emlabsolutions.com).

 Future releases planned include: